 Nadia Plesner (born 1981) is a Danish artist working and living in Copenhagen, Denmark.

-Due to a lawsuit from Louis Vuitton, Plesner used Simple Living in the mural Darfurnica, which led to a new lawsuit from Louis Vuitton.
-The brand demanded that Plesner pay 5000€ for each day that her work was exhibited in public claiming that her work represented a “threatening infringement of intellectual property.”
+Due to a lawsuit from Louis Vuitton, Plesner stopped selling the t-shirts, and instead she implemented Simple Living in a different piece: the oil painting Darfurnica, which led to a new lawsuit from Louis Vuitton.
+The brand demanded that Plesner pay 5000€ for each day that the painting was exhibited in public or online, claiming that the art work represented a “threatening infringement of intellectual property.”
 This time Plesner chose to countersue and the case led her to the Hague, where in June 2011, after a long and costly legal battle, The European Court of Justice, rejected Vuitton’s arguments, annulled the accumulated fine of 485000€ and ordered the brand to pay 15000€ for Nadia’s legal costs.

 Plesner's works infiltrate the mainstream media and present thought-provoking alternatives to the pacifying advertising and remind people of the necessity of promoting human rights.
 While using recognizable objects and showing consumer tendencies she adds serious themes like genocide and poverty.

 She explores the demands for art to imitate the time we live in where all information is fast-pace and people's attention range is quite short.

 She works in various medias from drawing, painting and sculpture to performance art and political activism.
 Most of her works tend to include sarcasm, which works on more levels than just visually: To illustrate the lack of attention to the genocide in Darfur, she painted Darfurnica, a full size modern version of Picasso's Guernica, hence imitating Guernica's importance in the European art world, and thereby raising the needed awareness for Darfur.